xerolinux/XeroHub/content/news/help-needed/index.md

 ![Image](https://i.imgur.com/Ho4o9GK.png)

-I have already set up the domain, and *"Coming Soon"* page, so now all that's missing is the actual merch lol.
-I have no clue where to begin. let's do it step-by-step.
-I already have so many things I am working on right now lol.
+I have already set up the domain, and added a few basic items with my logo, so now all that's missing is more high quality merch lol.
+However it's a good start I guess.
+So if you can help add more and have some cool FOSS meme ideas we can print, let me know.

 ### Compensation